An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control

 \subsection{Observation and action spaces}

-\edited{In each iteration of the simulation, the agent receives information from the environment in the form of an observation.
-The received information consists of a set of variables that provide information about the current state of the building, including comfort and consumption metrics, occupancy, temporal information, indoor and outdoor temperatures, humidity, wind, or solar radiation. }

-\edited{ These variables may vary in number or zone depending on the building we are trying to control.
-However, EnergyPlus uses common identifiers shared by different buildings, which facilitates the management of this information. }
+At each simulation step, the agent receives information from the environment in the form of an observation $o_t \in \mathcal{O} \subset \mathcal{S}$.
+The information received consists of a subset of variables that provide information about the current state of the building, including comfort and consumption metrics, occupancy, time information, indoor and outdoor temperatures, humidity, wind, or solar radiation.
+These variables may vary in number or zone depending on the building we are trying to control.
+However, EnergyPlus uses common identifiers shared by different buildings, which facilitates the management of this information.

-\edited{ Therefore, Tables \ref{tab:observations-5Zone} and \ref{tab:observations-datacenter} show the variables that make up an observation for \fivezone{} and \datacenter{}, as well as their ranges and definitions\footnote{For an in-depth study of these variables, please refer to EnergyPlus official documentation: \url{https://energyplus.net/documentation}}.
-Both the observed and controlled variables are extracted from the simulation of each building, with 20 for \fivezone{} and 29 for \datacenter{}.
-It is also worth noting that all observation variables were normalized in $[0,1]$ using the min-max normalization wrapper provided by Sinergym. }
+Therefore, Table \ref{tab:observation-variables} contain the variables that make up an observation for \fivezone{} and \datacenter{}, as well as their ranges\footnote{For an in-depth study of these variables, please refer to EnergyPlus official documentation: \url{https://energyplus.net/documentation}}.
+Both the observed and controlled variables are extracted from the simulation of each building, with 20 for \fivezone{} and 29 for \datacenter{}. \edited{Depending on the building and simulation conditions, each variable can take values in a wide range that we are unable to determine a priori.
+Therefore, most of the variables are assumed to take values in $[-5e6, 5e6]$, as these are the minimum and maximum limits of the simulator outputs.
+However, all the observation values were normalized in $[0,1]$ using the normalization wrapper provided by \sinergym{}.}

-\edited{ Note how a more thorough study of the variables to be considered for training will depend on the context of the problem and the scope of application of the trained controller.
-In this case, and in order to train all agents with the most information available, a detailed study of these observations was not explicitly undertaken. }
+Note that a comprehensive analysis of the variables required for training will depend on the problem's context and the scope of the controller's application.
+In this case, to train all agents with the most information available, we did not explicitly conduct a detailed study of these observations.

-\edited{ Regarding the action space, every action comprises a set of values representing heating and cooling setpoints.
-In the case of \fivezone{}, an action involves assigning two values, which represent the heating and cooling setpoints for the entire building.
-Conversely, for \datacenter{}, an action consists of four values, which denote the selected setpoints for the east and west zones of the facility.
-Their identifier, definition, and ranges are displayed in Tables \ref{tab:actions-5zone} and \ref{tab:actions-datacenter}. }
+Regarding the action space, each action consists of a set of values representing the HVAC heating and cooling setpoints.
+In the case of \fivezone{}, an action $a_t \in \mathbb{R}^2$ involves the selection of two values representing the heating and cooling setpoints for the whole building.
+Conversely, for \datacenter{}, an action $a_t \in \mathbb{R}^4$ consists of four values corresponding to the selected setpoints for the east and west zones of the facility.
+Their identifier, definition, and ranges are displayed in Table \ref{tab:action-variables}.